rackerlabs/support-how-to/content/retired-articles/RETIRING-CONTENT.md

 3. Remove both the `product:` and `product_url:` metadata fields from the retired article.

 4. *(Optional)* Open the `index.md` article from the original folder and remove the retired article's link from the file.

+5. *(Optional)* If there any images associated with the article, locate the image or folder of images in the      assets/img/<product>/<article> directory and delete the directory of images for the article.

 5. Commit your changes and open a PR to merge your branch from your fork into the master branch in the how-to repo.